ml-evs/matador/README.rst

 |Bitbucket Pipelines| |Coverage Status| |Documentation Status| |MIT License|

-matador is an aggregator and manipulator of the results first-principles calculations, primarily geometry optimisations.
+matador is an aggregator, manipulator and runner of first-principles calculations, written with a bent towards battery electrode materials.
 The source can be found on `Bitbucket <https://bitbucket.org/ml-evs/matador>`_.

 Written by `Matthew Evans <https://www.ml-evs.github.io>`_ (2016-).